 Too many people in the United States are finding their identity in their political ideology or party affiliation.
 We can see this when a conversation about policy with family or friends very quickly becomes an us vs. them.
 Policy can’t be debated without our very identity being at stake.
 This is no way to live and creates conditions that are a threat to our democracy and civil society.

-At a Potluck for Democracy, people gather around other aspects of their identities and engage in conversation human-to-human.
+At a Potluck Project gathering, people gather around other aspects of their identities and engage in conversation human-to-human.
 This gives people a chance to

 - see people as human who they may have “othered” in the past;